 Sometimes when you’re playing a game, you’ll look at the clock and see that hours have passed without you even realizing it - this is because you were concentrating so hard that the time just flew by.

 Being able to completely zone into a task that you’re trying to complete, whether that be a video game or an assignment, is a great skill to have.
+You might be studying medical administration courses that need you to have attention to detail.
+You can improve your concentration with such games.

 It’s a skill that helps you to eliminate any distractions that could be getting in the way of your focus, and gives you the ability to focus all of your attention on your work - which normally results in much better quality work.